 Massage the oil into your cuticles for a couple minutes until it’s absorbed, to soften hard cuticles and skin around the nail.
 Daily use of argan oil on your nail area can even prevent torn skin that forms around the nail – that means no more painful hangnails!

 #9: Lip Softener

 Dab a drop of argan oil onto lips for enhanced moisture and soft, supple skin.
 Perfect as part of a post-lip scrub routine, or even pre-lipstick or lip gloss.
 Just be sure to blend gently with your fingers until it has been absorbed into lips.
-Don’t be worried about it getting in your mouth; Argan oil is a staple in traditional Moroccan cuisine, and has tons of antioxidant benefits!
+Don’t be worried about it getting in your mouth.
+Argan oil is a staple in traditional Moroccan cuisine, and, therefore, is safe to eat, It also has tons of antioxidant benefits!
 So, we consider this lip softening hack a win-win.

 #10: Shaving Protectant

 Feeling a little skin discomfort after a shave, or noticing a barely-there layer of leftover hair?
 We’ve found that smoothing on a conditioning layer of argan oil onto the skin before a shave can improve the hair removal process.

 Argan oil feeds the skin with fatty acids and vitamin E, which maintain the suppleness of our largest organ – our skin!
 Providing a slicker surface for our razor, it can also help reduce drag and therefore lower your risk of razor burn.
 This miracle oil can also act as a post-shave moisturizing treatment.
 After shaving, rub argan oil over the skin or mix it into your favorite body butter for a boost of moisture.

 When it comes to the care of our skin, we believe comfort and protection is key.
 Our daily sunscreen application should be smooth and easy, but some of the ingredients in these formulas can feel a little drying.